 Whenever I am put in the wrong, I tend to over explain even when it’s not related to the situation.
 Or if it’s mildly related, I’ll go all out in my explanations.
 I say “put in the wrong” because a lot of the time I haven’t even done anything wrong, but some part of me tells me that I have.

-Example C: I only had possession of a driver’s license for half a year when I was pulled over late one night coming home after spending time with my boyfriend, Chris.
+Example C: I only had possession of a driver’s license for half a year when I was pulled over late one night.
 I panicked.
-I had just gone through a light and I was thinking to myself, “crap, what if I just ran a red light and didn’t realize it?
+I had just driven through an intersection and I was thinking to myself, “crap, what if I just ran a red light and didn’t realize it?
 What did I do wrong this time?”
-I was on the phone with Chris when I told him I was getting pulled over by a cop.
-He sounded as confused as I was.
-I hung up and then rolled down my window.
 It felt like I was in a movie.
 The officer asked me how my night was going, and we ended up talking about boba (?? is this how it usually goes?) as well as me giving him way too much information about how I was on my way home and my house was just a bit aways.
 He asked to see my license and I obliged, while he just told me I had a tail light out and I should go get it fixed.
-I’m sure he felt the relief pour out of me and I promised to be safe on my way back home.
+I’m sure he felt the relief pour out of me as I promised to be safe on my way back home.

 Growing up with a father who constantly teased you can apparently take some toll.
 But honestly, I don’t mind.
-My snark has been pointed out by Chris, but he tells me he enjoys it because he can snark back.
 I just hope that next time I get called out on something, I will have the ability to take it like a (wo)man.